 Much like any country’s independence, it’s vital for you as an independent professional to both celebrate your success and remember the events that brought you here.

-Honoring your struggle is important, whether you run an independent business, or bring the indie mindset to your work as a remote employee.
+Honoring your struggle is essential, whether you run an independent business, or bring the indie mindset to your work as a remote employee.
 It is the struggle you’ve overcome (or are overcoming) that gives meaning and importance to the independence of working on the right thing, at the right time, for the right reason.

 Capturing your own journey will help remind you why you chose this path.
 Sharing your story will help others understand why you do what you do and your motivation.
 Your origin story is one of the unique things about you.
-It helps you connect with others while sharing your powerful why.
+It enables you to connect with others while sharing your powerful why.

 How to craft your independence origin story.